Gay and Lesbian Destinations in Florida

 Gay Capital of Florida

 Perhaps no city in America has grown more in popularity among gay visitors in the past 15 years than fabulous Fort Lauderdale, which has seen an especially dramatic increase in upscale gay resorts.
 A number of older properties that had fallen on hard times have been reinvented by gay entrepreneurs and outfitted with lavishly landscaped pool areas, spacious rooms with luxurious bedding and opulent bathrooms and friendly, highly professional staffs.
-In fact, in January 2011, Fort Lauderdale was named Best Beach in the World by OMG magazine and chosen as Best Destination by Amazing Gay Awards.
-This is the premier Florida destination for both couples and singles looking for an inviting, private gay hideaway to relax for a few days – or a few weeks.
+In fact, Fort Lauderdale was named Best Beach in the World by OMG magazine and chosen as Best Destination by Amazing Gay Awards.
+This is a premier Florida destination for both couples and singles looking for an inviting, private gay hideaway to relax for a few days – or a few weeks.

 Gay Community in Key West